 Sclerotherapy is a procedure that will be tweaked for every individual based on the number, size, and location of the veins that are being treated.
 In most cases, there is usually one injection for every inch of spider vein.
 As each injection takes place, the surgeon will place light pressure on the injection site with a cotton ball and ointment.

 Sclerotherapy is performed in an accredited surgical facility.
-During the procedure, patients will be given a local anesthetic in areas to diminish discomfort, although the patient should only feel a few small pricks.
+No anesthesia is required for this procedure but you should only experience minimal discomfort.
 Recovery following vein treatment through sclerotherapy does not require any downtime or absence from the workplace.

 Most individuals can resume normal activities within 24 hours.
 Medically prescribed support hose and/or bandages may need to be worn for several days to several weeks to assist in resolution of the veins.
 In general, spider veins respond to treatment in 3 to 6 weeks, and larger veins respond in 3 to 4 months.